 Dr. Chang receives active funding research support from the NIH, and recently received an award from the Flinn Foundation.
 Dr. Chang's dedicated lab website can be viewed here.

 The Vocal Function Laboratory studies the anatomy, physiology, measurement, and perception of voice and resonance in normal and impaired systems.
-Current and future work are focused on understanding how vocal fold asymmetries alter voice production and perceived quality.
-Laboratory projects involve collection and analysis of videostroboscopic, high-speed video, acoustic, aerodynamic, and electroglottographic data.
+Current and future work is focused on understanding how vocal fold asymmetries alter voice production and perceived quality.
+Laboratory projects involve the collection and analysis of videostroboscopic, high-speed video, acoustic, aerodynamic, and electroglottographic data.